 If floor-mounting Powerwall, choose a level surface adjacent to a wall space that meets the above requirements.
+Ensure the surface is structurally sound and flat, and supports both Powerwall feet.
 Make sure the area is isolated from hazards that could damage Powerwall, such as vehicle traffic or flooding.
-Consider the spacing requirements for Powerwall (see Appendix A: Powerwall Mounting Details on page 45).
+Consider the spacing requirements for Powerwall (see Appendix A: Powerwall Mounting Details on page 43).